-- Tweeter – Opposite the sub is a tweeter.
+Tweeter – Opposite the sub is a tweeter.
 These speakers help bring out the high-frequency sounds with a crisp finish.

-- Bluetooth speakers – If your record player can handle Bluetooth speakers, then you can put the record on and have the signal be sent anywhere where your Bluetooth can reach.
+> - Bluetooth speakers – If your record player can handle a Bluetooth speaker system, then you can put the record on and have the signal be sent anywhere where your Bluetooth can reach.
 Bluetooth speakers are great for wireless home speaker systems that have a great dynamic range and play throughout the house.

-- Outdoor speakers – To enjoy your records in the backyard, find a set of high quality outdoor speakers that can weather anything nature has to throw at them.
+> - Outdoor speakers – To enjoy your records in the backyard, find a set of high quality outdoor speakers that can weather anything nature has to throw at them.
 These are typically Bluetooth enabled and have long battery lives.

+>

-Whether they’re built-in, external, or Bluetooth, the most important factor of speakers is having them.
+> Whether they’re built-in, external, or Bluetooth, the most important factor of speakers is having them.
 Otherwise, all you’ll have to show for your new remastered Yellow Submarine vinyl is an electric current that sounds like you’re listening to a bug-zapper.